Biden's South Carolina pick for presidential kick-off spurs state battle

 In Michigan, where Democrats control all levers of government, Biden's support was celebrated as the culmination of decades of work.

-"The DNC is very likely to follow his lead about what he wants in terms of things like the sequence of the primaries for political purposes," said Pildes.
-"The DNC wants to do everything it can do to maximize a sitting president's chance of reelection."
+"The DNC is very likely to follow his lead about what he wants in terms of things like the sequence of the primaries for political purposes," he said.
+"The DNC wants to do everything it can do to maximize a sitting president's chance of re-election."

-The changes could ease Biden's path to re-election by reshuffling the calendar to favor states that supported his nomination, in particular South Carolina.
-Biden has said he intends to seek re-election but not formally announced his bid.

 Ahead of the 2020 re-election, Republicans canceled primaries in several states, in part to block a possible challenger to then-President Donald Trump.